 We all know how to cite and reference from books, journals, the internet and even blog posts, but what about financials?
 Just as you would do with information from other sources, data retrieved from a specialist finance resource should be acknowledged in the same way.

-The format for referencing financials – whether a financial report or a set of financial data – is essentially the same.
+The format for referencing financials in Cranfield Author-date style – whether a financial report or a set of financial data – is essentially the same.

 Here’s what you need to include in your reference: